 Remote working is almost more of the norm than the alternative these days.

-A worker's home internet connection has become their lifeline to the office practically overnight.
+In March of 2020, many workers' home internet connection became their lifeline to the office practically overnight.
 Despite this, most necessary office duties can be performed on a relatively mediocre-speed internet connection.
-For answering emails and running most online task-tasked programs, 50mbps down and 5mbps up speeds will more than adequate.
-While video quality at this rate for conference calls may be less than crystal clear, even lower speed connections may be sufficient.
+For answering emails and running most online task-management programs, 50mbps down and 5mbps up speeds will more than adequate.
+While video quality at this rate for conference calls may be less than crystal clear, even lower-speed connections may be sufficient.
 To optimize bandwidth when it is needed, workers are encouraged to schedule data usage among other household connection users.

 Upgrading Internet Connections

 If one is experiencing considerable lag in their internet signal, especially during video conference calls, they're encouraged to notify their internet service provider.
 In some instances, technical problems may be the cause of slower internet speeds.
 In other scenarios, upgrades may need to be requested.
 If possible, fiber internet services are preferred.
 For those relying on sub-DSL speeds via satellite internet or other similarly slow connections, it's never been a better time to reassess service options.
 Perhaps a faster option has become available in one's area.
 If not, such individuals will have to make due—possibly forgoing video and other bandwidth-demanding options.

 The next most important piece of equipment for remote work is a worker's computer and operating system.
 Though Macs are incredibly prevalent for personal use, if a company or individual is needing to purchase a computer that is best suited for business-related tasks, PCs will typically be the preferred model.
 Despite personal preferences, PCs will likely be more affordable as well as more appropriate for business needs than Macs.
 This is not to say that Macs are not recommended—simply that when faced with the choice, it will likely make more economic and technical sense for a remote worker or their company to prefer PCs with a Windows operating system.